Szybet/sanki/README.md

 2. Install rust ( The programming language )
 3. Clone the repo, enter sanki-sync repo
 4. Run `cargo run --release -- --help`
-5. Adjust your command line options, then run the server, wait for it to finish getting all decks
+5. Adjust your command line options, then run the server, wait for it to finish getting all the decks
 6. On the ereader, input your host IP address and port like that: <ip_address>:<port> for example 192.168.1.1:8766
 7. Sync :)